leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 Also it is possible to change de configuration files of _Kameleon Application Server_ by hand.
 They follow the [Laravel config files convention](http://laravel.com/docs/5.0/configuration) and it is possible to repleace the environment variable input with specific values.
 This approach is fully supported altought it is not recomended, nor considered very maintainable when you have multiple server instances.

-For development environment (using [Vagrant](#install-and-run)) there is no need to tweak any configuration.
+For development environment (using [Docker](#install-and-run)) there is no need to tweak any configuration.

 ### Customization

 All parts of _Kameleon Application Server_ can be customized, if you wish to.
-Each inner interface that is referenced through the [IoC Container](http://laravel.com/docs/5.0/container) can be completely replaced.
+Each inner interface that is referenced through the [IoC Container](http://laravel.com/docs/5.5/container) can be completely replaced.
 Also, Kameleon can be extended with any _library /package_ that follows the [Composer Convention](https://getcomposer.org/doc/02-libraries.md).
 Due to that, all the open-source packages listed in the [Packalyst](http://packalyst.com/) and [Packagist.org](https://packagist.org/) can be used to add new capatibilities to the platform.

 <blockquote class="emphasys"><em>Kameleon Platform</em> can be extended with any of the <strong>more than 50 thousand</strong> packages available in Packagist.org</blockquote>